scala/docs.scala-lang/_overviews/core/value-classes.md

 ## Introduction

-First proposed in [SIP-15](https://docs.scala-lang.org/sips/pending/value-classes.html), value classes are a mechanism in Scala to avoid allocating runtime objects.
+First proposed in [SIP-15](https://docs.scala-lang.org/sips/pending/value-classes.html) and introduced in Scala 2.10.0, value classes are a mechanism in Scala to avoid allocating runtime objects.
 This is accomplished through the definition of new `AnyVal` subclasses.

 The following shows a very minimal value class definition: